Limits of spiked random matrices II: Introduction

-Our starting point is a new banded or multidiagonal form introduced in Section \ref{s.canonical}, ideally suited to the types of perturbations we consider.
-It is defined for almost every matrix $A\in M_n(\F)$; given vectors $v_1,\ldots,v_r$, the new basis may be obtained by applying the Gram-Schmidt procedure to the first $n$ vectors of the sequence
+Our starting point is a new banded or multi-diagonal form introduced in Section~\ref{s.canonical}, ideally suited to the types of perturbations we consider.
+It is defined for almost every matrix $A\in M_n(\F)$; given vectors $v_1,\ldots,v_r\in\F^n$, the new basis may be obtained by applying the Gram--Schmidt process to the first $n$ vectors of the sequence

 The result is a $(2r+1)$-diagonal matrix with positive outer diagonals.
 For Gaussian and null Wishart ensembles, the change of basis interacts well with the Gaussian structure; this observation goes back to \citet{Trotter} in the $r=1$ case.
-In the GO/U/SE case $v_1,\ldots,v_r$ are simply the initial coordinate basis vectors, while in the Wishart case they represent the first $n$ rows of the data matrix $X$.
-As in \citetalias{BV1}, the key observation is that the perturbations commute with the change of basis.
+In the GO/U/SE case, we take $v_1,\ldots,v_r$ to be the initial coordinate basis vectors, while in the Wishart case we use the initial rows of the data matrix $X$.
+As in Part~I, the key observation is then that the perturbations commute with the change of basis.

 For the (unperturbed) Gaussian ensembles, the band form looks like